ipython-books/cookbook-code/README.md

 ```
 notebooks/                      all notebooks with the code of all examples
-    chapter-01-intro/           all notebooks of chapter 1
-        recipe-01-intro.ipynb
+    chapter01_tour/
+    chapter02_best_practices/
     ...
-    chapter-02-practices/       all notebooks of chapter 2
-    ...
-    extra/                      extra code example that did not make it in the book
+    extra/                      extra code example that didn't make it in the book
     guests/                     guest recipes
-featured/                       featured complete recipes with all text and code
+featured/                       a selection of complete recipes with all text, figures and code
-    01-featured-recipe.ipynb
-    ...
-references/
-    chapter-01-intro.md         contains a curated list of references
+references/                     a curated list of references about scientific Python programming
-    ...
-tools/                          contains various build scripts
+tools/                          various building Python scripts
-    build.py
-    ...
 ```

-All the code is in the `notebooks/` folder.
-A selection of recipes, called *featured recipes*, are in `featured/`.
-They contain entire recipes (text with the explanations, the code, the figures).

 ## Installation

-You need Python 2 or 3 and a bunch of scientific modules for the code examples.
-The most important modules you will need are: IPython 2+, NumPy, SciPy, Pandas, matplotlib.
+You need Python 3 (or 2) and a bunch of scientific modules for the code examples, mainly IPython 2.0+, NumPy, SciPy, Pandas, and matplotlib.
 Many recipes that require other modules come with the appropriate installation instructions.

 We highly recommend that you use an all-in-one Python distribution like [Anaconda](http://continuum.io/downloads).
 This distribution comes with an excellent package manager named *conda*.
 It lets you install easily many modules on most platforms (Windows, Linux, Mac OS X), in 64-bit (recommended if you have a 64-bit OS) or 32-bit.

-Anaconda supports either Python 2 or Python 3.
-If you're not sure, pick Python 3.
+The recipes are written for Python 3 first, but they also work with Python 2.
+Please favor Python 3 over Python 2 if you can.

 ## Cloning the repository